LukeShaffer/it_math_game/README.txt

 This is a general purpose prank application to repeatedly prompt a user with an unavoidable math prompt, which they will have to solve correctly to keep using the computer.
+I wrote this during my downtime at the shared front desk computer while working in the college IT department.

 This is the general flow of how the program operates.

 1)  Upon login, a flag file will be placed in this directory indicating that